davidcrone/xafty/README.md

 ## Basic Concept

-Let’s understand the idea behind xafty by going step-by-step from a simple script to a network pipeline.
+Let’s understand the idea behind xafty by going step by step from a simple script to a network pipeline.

 - Step 1: “Stateful” pipeline